April 13, 2023 | Virtual | Environmental Defense Fund

 When three of our pines died, the thought of them decomposing and releasing the carbon they stored for decades was daunting.
 To use the wood would sequester the carbon and save the escalated cost of lumber for a shelter from the seasonal insects.
 Milling local wood reduces the carbon emissions of shipping.

-ASAP – Adopt a Sapling Project
+ASAP! – Adopt a Sapling Project

 It’s easy to become a tree steward!
 Basic activities include watering trees, adding mulch and soil, and removing weeds and litter; learn more here.